Joey-lhx/Probability/README.md

 # Probability
-Hi,there.
-This is my probability theory study notes.
+Hi,there, this is my probability theory study notes and hope this can help
-Hope this can help. xD